 - Sentence Order within Paragraphs

-Note: When you are drafting, you need to trust your intuition about where to place paragraphs; you don’t want to interrupt the flow of your thoughts as you write to check on whether you are placing them in logical order.
+Note: When you are composing, you need to trust your intuition about where to place paragraphs; you don’t want to interrupt the flow of your thoughts as you write to check on whether you are placing them in logical order.
 Such self-criticism could interfere with creativity or the generation of ideas.
-Before you submit a document for a grade, however, you should examine the structure of your paragraphs.
-To help you edit at the sentence level, see Edit Paragraphs.
+Before you submit a document to an audience, however, you should examine the structure of your paragraphs.